Two Arrested In Pippa Middleton Hacking Scandal As Pippa Gets Set For Bachelorette And Big Day

 So, although it is a happy time for Pippa, between the hacking case and a future brother-in-law known for outrageous antics, she likely has a bit of stress added while planning her big day.

-[Feature Image by Ian Gavan/Getty Images]
+[Featured Image by Ian Gavan/Getty Images]